Dr. Janna Andronowski

 Andronowski JM, Mundorff AZ, Pratt IV, Davoren JM, Cooper DML.
 2017.
 Evaluating differential nuclear DNA yield rates and osteocyte numbers among human bone tissue types: A synchrotron micro-CT approach.
 Forensic Science International: Genetics (28): 211-218.

 Crowder C, Pinto DC, Andronowski JM, Dominguez VM.
-(In press).
+2018.
 Theory and Histological Methods.
 In Boyd C, and Boyd DC (Eds), Forensic Anthropology: Theoretical Framework and Scientific Basis.
-Wiley Harvard.
+John Wiley & Sons Ltd. Harvard.

 - Postdoctoral Research Fellow, University of Saskatchewan, Department of Anatomy and Cell Biology (2016 – 2017)